msalemor/llm-use-cases/vision-models.md

   P--Completion-->T(Text);
 ```

-## OpenAI model that can describe images and use as Context
+## OpenAI model that can describe or OCR images and use as Context

 - GPT 4 with vision